vincentiroleh/backup/README.md

 ## Running installation:

+- `BACKUP_PATH` - Path to what to backup
+- `DEST_PATH` - Path to where to backup
+- Copy the `bash.sh` file to your computer
+- Create a `backup_dir` folder in the destination path you defined in the `DEST_PATH` variable in the script
+- cd to the destination of the `bash.sh`
-- Make the file executable by running the following command:
+- Make the file executable by running the following command from the terminal:
     `chmod u+x backup.sh`
 - Then from a terminal run:
     `sudo ./backup.sh`